awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-update.md

 ## Update or Delete a Maintenance Window \(Console\)<a name="sysman-maintenance-update-mw"></a>

-You can update a Maintenance Window to changethe name, description, and schedule of the window, and whether the window should allow unregistered targets\.
+You can update a Maintenance Window to change its name, description, and schedule, and whether the Maintenance Window should allow unregistered targets\.

 Depending on the service you are using, AWS Systems Manager or Amazon EC2 Systems Manager, use one of the following procedures: